estepanov/hundred-line-halo-image-stats/readme.md

 # One hundred lines of code challenge

-Many online forums allow users to have signature which appears bellow every users post.
-This repo is an uber simple Node.js powered Express.js server that will return an image containing the Halo 5 statistics for a specifc XBox Live Gamer Tag.
+Many online forums allow users to have a custom signature which appears bellow every user's post.
+This application is an über simple Node.js powered Express.js server that returns an image containing the Halo 5 statistics for a specifc XBox Live Gamer Tag.

-The front end of the application is only for user convenience.
-The real value is the image manipulation in `index.js` file.
+The front end of the application is only for convenience.
+The real value from this app is the image manipulation in `index.js` file.

-The `index.js` file is an Express application that serves up front end and generates an image of a players Halo 5 statistics for specific xbox live gamer tag.
+The `index.js` file is an Express application that serves up frontend and generates an image of a player's Halo 5 statistics for specific xbox live gamer tag.
 For example visiting `http://localhost:8080/api/git%20push%20master/image.jpg` will return:

 ![sample of git push master halo 5 statistics](https://github.com/estepanov/hundred-line-halo-image-stats/blob/master/sample.jpg)